csiro-fair/marimba/docs/pipeline.md

   - The `_package` method is responsible for returning a data mapping that specifies all the files to be included in the final dataset.
 This process typically involves recursively scanning all files within a Collection to assemble the necessary data mapping.
-  - For each image and/or video file, the data mapping can include an [ImageData](https://github.com/kevinsbarnard/ifdo-py/blob/main/ifdo/models.py#L177) object, which is a Python implementation of the [iFDO](https://marine-imaging.com/fair/ifdos/iFDO-overview/) specification.
+  - For each image and/or video file, the data mapping can include a [ImageData](https://github.com/kevinsbarnard/ifdo-py/blob/main/ifdo/models.py#L177) object, which is a Python implementation of the [iFDO](https://marine-imaging.com/fair/ifdos/iFDO-overview/) specification and inherits from the `BaseMetadata` abstract base class provided by Marimba.
   - Files listed in the data mapping that contain an iFDO will have their metadata saved in a dataset-level iFDO output file named `ifdo.yml`.
-Additionally, this metadata will be embedded in the EXIF metadata of any included JPEG file, adhering to FAIR data standards.
+Additionally, this metadata will be embedded in the EXIF metadata of any included JPG file, adhering to FAIR data standards.

 ---